orimanabu/libvirt_dynamic_inventory/README.md

 # Summary
 This is an Ansible dynamic inventory script for libvirt environment.

-This script creates Ansible groups such as
+The script creates Ansible groups such as

 - `VM_NAME` % `NETWORK_NAME`
 - `VM_NAME` % `BRIDGE_NAME`